peol/grunt-surveil/README.md

 The number of milliseconds to delay executing tasks when files change.
 This can be good to adjust if you want to do more "bulk runs."

 ##### `emitOnAllTargets: false`
 Whether to trigger all targets when files change.
 The default behavior of [gaze](https://github.com/shama/gaze) is to emit file changes to _all_ watch instances.
-By default in `grunt-surveil`, this behavior is disabled to enable more granular execution of tasks but might not play ball with every task out there.
+By default in `grunt-surveil`, this behavior is disabled to provide more granular execution of tasks but might not play ball with every task out there.

 ##### `rewriteThreshold: 100`
 The number of milliseconds that files are ignored _after_ tasks has been run.
 It is only used when a task has the `rewritesWatchedFiles` flag enabled.